infinum/eightshift-docs/website/docs/basics/architecture-concepts.md

 - **Blocks** - Used in the block editor.
 You can find the files inside the `src/Blocks/assets` folder.
 As blocks are complicated, we have files loaded only in the admin-editor part of the project, those files have an `-editor` suffix.
 The rest of the files with no suffix load on the admin-editor part and the project's front end.
 - **Theme** - Used in the theme (frontend) part of your project.
 You can find the files inside the `assets` folder with no suffix.
 You would use these files for the assets related to your project that is not associated with components and blocks.
 These files are rarely used, as styles and JavaScript functionality are usually provided at component, block, or wrapper levels.

 Using any of these classes is optional, and you can use only what you need.
-The `wp boilerplate setup_theme` command will set up all of the three classes already implemented.
+The `wp boilerplate init theme` command will set up all the three classes already implemented.
 Keep in mind that Enqueue classes work in combination with the Webpack build of your project.

-All of the asset files mentioned are prefixed with `application`.
+All the asset files mentioned are prefixed with `application`.
 If you don't like the prefix, you can change it by providing project overrides for constants used in Eightshift Libs.
 If you change the file names, you must make changes to the Webpack build process as well.
 For modifying the Webpack configuration, read the [Webpack chapter](webpack).

 #### Exception